ellennickles/creative-coding-summer-21/homework-carrie.md

 #### In class:
 * Welcome and self introductions.
 * Overview of the class.
+* Creative applications of computational media.
-* What is creative coding?
+* What is p5.js?
 * **Group Work:** Review p5 basics and drawing 2D shapes.
 * Summary & homework assignment.